CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 However, many other cohorts have jumped into it without proper introduction, onboarding, or guidance on how to navigate the internet.

-(E.g. [The Social deilemma](https://g.co/kgs/LZikMX), tying truth with memes, [Q-Anon](https://abcnews.go.com/Politics/men-qanon/story?id=73046374), echo chambers, etc).
+(E.g. [The Social dilemma](https://g.co/kgs/LZikMX), tying truth with memes, [Q-Anon](https://abcnews.go.com/Politics/men-qanon/story?id=73046374), echo chambers, etc).

-I should also mention even with either younger demographics or even my age group (i.e. younger family members & friends), I would assumed aligned moral ethics and upholdment of truth would reside in their hearts.
+I should also mention even with either younger demographics or even my age group (i.e. younger family members & friends), I would assumed aligned moral ethics and uphold of truth would reside in their hearts.
 And resent the corruption that exists now.

-However, they've lacked to updating their prior beliefs, and in consequence have a [insufficent update in their posterior belief of particular topics](https://scholar.harvard.edu/files/fryer/files/biasedupdating-mar-12-2017-revised.pdf).
+However, they've lacked to updating their prior beliefs, and in consequence have a [insufficient update in their posterior belief of particular topics](https://scholar.harvard.edu/files/fryer/files/biasedupdating-mar-12-2017-revised.pdf).
 In consequence, they accept the unjust.
 Even to older demographics, how can I educate them on how to properly navigate the internet, meanwhile not impose too much bias into those recommendations?

 **This is something I am still thinking about how to solve**.
 If you have a suitable solution in the meantime, feel free to let me know.